It was he who gave some to be … pastors and teachers …

 Bill Nielson, Senior Pastor

 Pastor Bill Nielson grew up in a Christian home, accepting Christ as his Savior at age six.
 Bill graduated from Eastern Nazarene College in 1971 with an A.B. in Religion.
 He received master of divinity and doctor of ministry degrees from Nazarene Theological Seminary in 1974 and 2003 respectively.
 His early years in pastoral work included youth and music ministries at St Paul’s Nazarene in Kansas City, Missouri, and Baltimore First Nazarene in Maryland.
-He has served as a Senior Pastor for 31 years — from 1981 to 1997 in Painesville, Ohio, and since then at HFC.
+He has served as a Senior Pastor for over 30 years — from 1981 to 1997 in Painesville, Ohio, and since then at HFC.

 In addition to pastoral involvements, Bill has served in various denominational roles including President of Nazarene Youth International on the Mid-Atlantic District and, on the New Mexico District, as President of Nazarene Missions International and Sunday School Chairman.
 In 1980, he was elected General Secretary of Nazarene Youth International.
 He has also served as chaplain in the Civil Air Patrol and Albuquerque Police Department.